-Administrative Control - prior to engaging in an area where steps / ramps might be; stop all visitors, seniors and Approved Volunteers, and talk to them about possible trip hazards, thus we are educating visitors, seniors and Approved Volunteers to watch where they are placing their feet and the hazard is managed, through education as an effective administrative control.
+Administrative Control - prior to engaging in an area where steps/ramps might be; stop all visitors, Seniors or Endorsed Volunteers, and talk to them about possible trip hazards, thus we are educating visitors, Seniors or Endorsed Volunteers to watch where they are placing their feet and the hazard is managed, through education as an effective administrative control.

-Alternatively, where a visitor, senior or Approved Volunteers insists on attending and event following counselling due to safety or wellbeing issues, have the visitor counselled again about the risks and hazards.
+Alternatively, where a visitor, Senior or Endorsed Volunteers insists on attending and event following counselling due to safety or wellbeing issues, have the visitor counselled again about the risk and hazards.
 Should they still proceed, advise them that they have a responsibility for their own safety and well-being at the event in addition to the Association if they do not follow instructions.
+Under these circumstances, the Association may not be responsible for an outcome caused by visitors, Seniors or Endorsed Volunteers.

-Personal Protection Equipment (PPE) - Visitors, seniors and Approved Volunteers might be engaged in an area where it is wet and slippery and it may be appropriate to supply people with rubber boots for their own safety and well-being, thus PPE is an effective control.
+Personal Protection Equipment (PPE) - Visitors, Seniors or Endorsed Volunteers might be engaged in an area where it is wet and slippery and it may be appropriate to supply people with rubber boots for their own safety and well-being, thus PPE is an effective control.

-Safety Note - Controlling the risk WILL lower the likelihood and consequence from potentially a "High" or "Moderate - Serious Injury" to "Low" and "Insignificant and Minor Injury" - thus the well-being of visitors, seniors and volunteers has been maintained.
+Safety Note - Controlling the risk WILL lower the likelihood and consequence from potentially a "High" or "Moderate" - "Serious Injury" to "Low" and "Insignificant and Minor Injury" - thus the well-being of visitors, Seniors or Endorsed Volunteers has been maintained.